 Bundle Africa’s vision is to drive cryptocurrency adoption in Africa.

-Making it fun and easy to interact and transact between fiat and crypto while still creating multiple use cases for crypto as it tries to bring economic, financial freedom, and prosperity to Africans.
+It is fun and easy to interact and transact between fiat and crypto while creating multiple use cases for crypto as it tries to bring Africans financial freedom and prosperity.

-It’s no wonder then that Binance backs up this project, as their and objectives closely align with CZ’s desires and Binance’s vision to make crypto globally, and easily accessible.
+It’s no wonder that Binance backs up this project, as their abjectives closely align with CZ’s desires and Binance’s vision to make crypto globally and easily accessible.

 Both parties believe that Bundle is a viable solution to the socio-economic and hyperinflation problems Africans face today.